-On the 8th December, at seven o'clock, being

-myself in the antercom, from which I could see into Mrs. H---'s bedroom, I perceived there a cloud-like form-a sort of pillar of cloud-with a head, but no defined outline.
-I hastily caught up a candle, and, rushing into the room, found her with her eyes staring on the spot where I had seen the figure; but to me it was no longer visible. would naturally be the consequence of the bright The room was previously but imperfectly lighted, and the white cloud-like form was more perceptible on the dark ground.
-When I inquired what she was looking at, she replied, that the spectre of N-had been there, and given her a commission to his son.
-She expressed her surprise that this spectre had been able to render himself visible to so many persons.
-This apparition I partly saw; and it is the only one I ever did see.
+On the 8th December, at seven o'clock, being myself in the anteroom, from which I could see into Mrs. H----'s bedroom, 1 perceived there a cloud-like form-a sort of pillar of cloud-with a head, but no defined outline.
+I hastily caught up a candle, and, rushing into the room, found her with her eyes staring on the spot where I had seen the figure; but to me it was no longer visible.
+This would naturally be the consequence of the bright light.
+The room was previously but imperfectly lighted, and the white cloud-like form was more perceptible on the dark ground.
+When I inquired what she was looking at, she replied, that the spectre of Nhad been there, and given her a commission to his son.
+She expressed her surprise that this spectre had been able to very simple girl, I thus understood how This apparition I partly saw; and it is the only one I ever did see.